 - Not supporting some other features such as: Backup Compression, AlwaysOn, Database Snapshots, Rebuild Online, Backup Encryption, Resource Governor, Transparent Data Encryption (TDE), SQL Profiler, Database Tuning Advisor (DTA), SQL Server Data Tools, Tools MDX, R and Python Integration

-It is noteworthy that there is no specific maximum user limitation for SQL Server Express (it will follow the same limitation as other versions - 32.767 concurrent connections).
-However, due to the hardware limitations seen above, this bank is unlikely to support all this open connections.
-The maximum number of users supported by SQL Server Express is ultimately defined by hardware limitations and the way the application was built.
+It is worth mentioning that there is no limitation on the maximum number of users specific to SQL Server Express (it will follow the same limitation as the other versions - 32.767 simultaneous connections).
+However, due to the hardware limitations seen above, it is unlikely that this bank will support all this number of open connections.
+The maximum number of users supported by SQL Server Express ends up being defined by the hardware limitations and the way the application was built.

 For a full list of Express limitations, see the links below:

 - SQL Server 2008 Express

 - SQL Server 2008 R2 Express